dynobase-icon

 When traffic exceeds the per partition maximum

 This is one of the common throttling issues you can face in both on-demand and provisioned models and is pretty similar to hot partitions.
-You can use the same methods to parent traffic exceeding the per partition maximum.
+You can use the same methods to prevent traffic exceeding the per partition maximum.

 When traffic doubles the previous peak